surifirstpin/biplus_documentation/docs/Views.md

 			"visualise": "true"
 		}
 ```
 - When **drilling on a measure,** the new query will show the data set that contributed to the measure.
-For example,  when drilling on a Revenue_AMOUNT it shows the bonus-points.
+For example,  when drilling on a **REVENUE_AMOUNT** it shows the **BONUSPOINTS assigned to it.

 ```
 {